Bioxydyn/project-archiver/README.md

 - Default target chunk size: 2Gb
 - Chunk strategy:
    - Prefer to split at a top level
-   - Never split files that exist at the same level
+   - Try to avoid splitting files that exist within the same directory
    - Print a warning if chunks are > target * 1.5 or < target * 0.5